 The answer – it depends.

-In most cases, your existing car insurance will automatically extend accident benefits and third party liability coverage to the rental vehicle.
+In some cases, your existing car insurance will extend accident benefits and third party liability coverage to the rental vehicle.
 The limits would be the same as those on your own vehicle.

 Physical damage to the rental vehicle may be covered if you carry it on your own vehicle.
 However, if you have basic coverage, physical damage or a loss to the rental vehicle will not be covered.